fengshuo/my-cheat-sheets/README.md

 "X" OR "Y" | search two queries at once
 *YZ | use * for fuzzy search
 filetype:pdf | search by file type
-"XYZ" | search words in exact order
+related:XYZ | find sites with similar content to a URL "XYZ" | search words in exact order
 2008...2010 | search within that range
 define:XYZ | show definition
+what time is it in XYZ | convert time zones convert 6:30px est to utc | time conversion apple vs orange | compare food convert cups to ounces | unit conversion